Erin C. Dunn, ScD, MPH

 Thanks to the generous support of the Rappaport Family Foundation, Dr. Nadal-Vicens has been able to further characterize the social defeat assay in the fruit fly Drosophila, wherein a single loss in a fighting arena leads to profound and long-lasting changes in the defeated fly’s behavior.
 In addition, she has been able to increase the volume of experiments in preparation for a larger screening.
 Through these steps, she has laid the foundations of two promising collaborations, both of which examine the role of different epigenetic modifications on this behavioral assay.
 Dr. Nadal-Vicens’ laboratory has also obtained some exciting results contrasting the role of valproic acid and lithium in this assay system, which may have important implications for how these commonly used drugs function in clinical mood disorders.
 This research is being submitted for publication, and would not have been possible without the philanthropic support of the Rappaport Family Foundation.

-Hiroaki Wakimoto, MD, Neurosurgery
+Hiroaki Wakimoto, MD

-2009 Rappaport Research Scholar
+2009 Rappaport Research Fellow

 With a background as an experienced neurosurgeon having fought glioblastoma for years in Japan, Hiroaki Wakimoto, MD has set an ultimate goal of developing a novel treatment strategy for this devastating disease.
 Despite efforts to improve outcomes, glioblastoma, a common brain cancer seen primarily in adults, remains one of the deadliest cancers, with median survival time of only 12-15 months.
 Recent research has shown that glioblastoma contains a subpopulation of cancer cells with a unique capability to initiate and drive cancer growth.
 These cells, therefore, need to be eliminated by therapies in order for the disease to be controlled.